Find Affordable College Courses

 The average tuition and fees for an out-of-state undergraduate student at Boston U are $59,816 a year.

-University of Massachusetts - Lowell landed the #8 spot in the 2023 rankings for the best value bachelor’s degree applied mathematics programs.
+University of Massachusetts - Lowell ranked #8 on this year’s Best Value Applied Mathematics Bachelor’s Degree Schools in the New England Region list.
 UMass Lowell is a large public school located in the suburb of Lowell.

-Read full report on Applied Mathematics at University of Massachusetts - Lowell
+Full Applied Mathematics at University of Massachusetts - Lowell Report

 University of New Hampshire - Main Campus did quite well in this year’s ranking of the best places for applied mathematics students to get a bachelor’s degree.
 It came in at #9 on the list.
-Located in the suburb of Durham, UNH is a public college with a large student population.
+Located in the suburb of Durham, UNH is a public school with a fairly large student population.

 Best Applied Mathematics Colleges by State